Computer Speakers Review

 Wired vs. Wireless Speakers

 Wireless speakers can connect to your computer by Wi-Fi, but Bluetooth is the most common wireless technology used in speakers.
-With their maximum range of 33 feet, you can place Bluetooth speakers all around the room.
+With a maximum range of 33 feet, you can place Bluetooth computer speakers all around the room.
 While some of these speakers need to be plugged in to electrical outlets, there are popular models with integrated, rechargeable batteries that provide up to 10 hours of listening time.
 In some cases, manufacturers make both wired and Bluetooth wireless versions of the same speakers.
-The JBL Jembe Bluetooth speakers belong in this category.
 If you're truly keen on having Bluetooth speakers, you can add a Bluetooth adapter to a regular, wired speaker.